Soft-Contact/resto/specs/resto_json_api.md

 * ``mobilePhoneNr`` - mobile phone number
 * ``wwwAddress`` - www address to e.g. restaurant website
 * ``faxNr`` - fax number
+* ``registrationNr`` - company registration number of the business unit in Restolution
+* ``companyName`` - company name, then name of the company of the business unit in Restolution

 <a name="open-hours"></a>
 ### Open hours